josettew/qbb2019-answers/day2-lunch/README.md

 ##  Question 3:
+#####  Calculate number of alignments
 sort SRR072893.10k.gtf | cut -f 1 | uniq -c > SRR072893.10k.txt

 ##  Question 4:
+#####  HISAT2 alignment column variation
 a) samtools view SRR072893.sam | awk '{print NF}' | sort SRR072893.10k.gtf | cut -f 1 | uniq -c > SRR072893.columns
-b) the lines that have 20 or more columns have an alignment score and other alignment info whereas the lines that have fewer (12 or 13) columns might not align to anything
+b) the lines that have 20 or more columns have more flags such as alignment score and other alignment info (# of hits, etc.) whereas the lines that have fewer (12 or 13) columns might not align to anything or have fewer flags.